 - If the game ends with The One Ring delivered to Mount Doom, that nation will win 1st place, while the other nations will be ranked according to the Victory Conditions & Victory Points system

 - The role of the Spread Rumours (580) & Uncover Secrets (585) orders increases in this variant as players look to protect their own Victory Conditions and discover the Victory Conditions for other nations

-- Nation customization is allowed using the rewards systems designed for the special 1650 games organized during the pandemic on the MEPBM Discord server
+- Nation customization is allowed using the updated rewards systems

 - A draft system for nation selection is included so that players can spend rewards points to bid on preferred nations to play